Skip to the content.

 annot_res_all_df <- as.data.frame(annot_res_all)

-Extract gene list for the significantly upregulated genes in cKO vs WT to prepare a query set.
+Now we can extract gene lists for the significantly upregulated genes in cKO vs WT to prepare a query set.

 sigUp <- dplyr::filter(annot_res_all_df, FDR < 0.05, Fold > 0)